Skip to content

 TIG brazing has numerous advantages for cast iron:

-• Since the casting doesn’t melt, there is no puddle.
+- Since the casting doesn’t melt, there is no puddle.
 That makes braze welding far better to join cast iron, since it releases a lower amount of heat.
 The casting doesn’t get harder, and there is low development of shrinkage stress.
-As a result, there is a much lower chance of cracking.
+As a result, there is a much lower cracking risk.

-• This process needs even lower preheating than nickel rods, or no preheating at all.
+- This process needs a lower preheating than nickel rods, or no preheating at all.

-• Braze welding rods are cheaper than nickel ones.
+- Braze rods are cheaper than nickel ones.

-If you have a TIG welding machine that can output alternating current (AC) (external link), you can use the aluminum bronze (ERCuAl) rod with the balance control setting on.
+If you have a TIG machine that can output alternating current (AC) (allaboutcircuits.com), use the aluminum bronze (ERCuAl) rod with the AC balance control.

-This is a significant advantage because the added reverse polarity (DC+) will clean the aluminum oxide that forms in the brazing metal.
-This oxide prevents the smooth wetting and makes the bead weaker.
+This is a significant advantage because the reverse polarity (DC+) will clean the aluminum oxide that forms in the brazing weld metal.
+This oxide prevents smooth wetting and makes the bead weaker.

 Disadvantages